Lodovico Nicola di Giura

-He produced the first complete translation into Italian of the Liaozhai zhiyi entitled I racconti fantastici di Liao, called in English The Strange Tales from a Chinese Studio.
+Giura produced the first complete translation into Italian of the Liaozhai zhiyi entitled I racconti fantastici di Liao, called in English The Strange Tales from a Chinese Studio.
 He also translated Li Bai's poetry into Italian and wrote an autobiographical novel.
-He remained in China from 1900 to 1930.

-He later became the Prefect and Mayor of Chiaromonte from 1931-1947.
+Giura remained in China from 1900 to 1930.
+He later became the Prefect and Mayor of Chiaromonte from 1931 to 1947.

 The Anthropological Archaeological Museum Il Museo Archeologico Antropologico “Lodovico Nicola di Giura” is named for him.